MicrosoftDocs/SupportArticles-docs/support/mem/intune/application-could-not-be-wrapped.md

 The problem occurs if the LOB app reaches or nearly reaches the 64K method reference limit of DEX files.
 In this scenario, the Microsoft Intune Wrapping Tool can't add the necessary Intune code to the app without exceeding this limit.

-## Resolution
+## Solution

-To fix this problem, follow these steps:
+To fix this problem, complete the following steps.

 1. Install the latest version of the [Microsoft Intune App Wrapping Tool for Android](https://github.com/msintuneappsdk/intune-app-wrapping-tool-android).
 2. [Enable multidex](https://developer.android.com/studio/build/multidex) for your Android app.

 Test whether the problem is fixed.
-If the problem persists, try the methods that are provided in the next section.
+If the problem persists, try the following methods in the given order:

-## Workaround

-To work around this problem, try the following methods in the given order:

 - Examine the multidex configuration to see whether you specify any classes in the primary DEX file.
 You may experience problems if too many classes are added to the primary DEX file.
 For more information, see [https://developer.android.com/studio/build/multidex#keep](https://developer.android.com/studio/build/multidex#keep).